ddemott/SoftwareInstaller/README.md

 6. **Admin Rights**: Some installations require administrator privileges
 7. **PowerShell Execution Policy**: Default Windows security settings may prevent script execution
 8. **Installation Path Selection**: Not all installers support custom path selection (depends on the software)
+9. **Some menus have text ANSI lines off**: Some ANSI text needs to be fixed and are not in alignment.
+Minor issue

 ## 📄 License